ROCm/hipSOLVER/docs/installation/install.rst

 * ``./install.sh -id`` --- build library, build dependencies, and install (-d flag only needs to be passed once on a system).
 * ``./install.sh -ic`` --- build library, build clients (tests, benchmarks, and samples), and install.
 * ``./install.sh --cuda`` --- build library on a CUDA-enabled machine, with cuSOLVER as the backend.
-* ``./install.sh --no-sparse`` --- build library without hipsolverSp functionality, with rocSOLVER as the backend.

 To see more options, use the help option of the install script.